Model Farms High School: Houses

 A new school house system was introduced in 2007, with some major changes to the old system.
 It includes receiving house points for merits and awards, as well as sporting events like the annual swimming carnival.
 The houses consist of Chisholm (green), Peel (blue), Thompson (red), and Wentworth (yellow).

+2020 bomb threat

+At about 10:30AM on 28 August 2020, police were called to Model Farms High School.
+The NSW bomb squad, ambulance and fire crews were on the scene until about 1:30PM the same day.